-Aquis Stock Exchange: Updated Announcement of application for admission to the AQSE Growth Market - RentGuarantor Holdings PLC
+Aquis Stock Exchange: Updated announcement of application for admission to the AQSE growth market - RentGuarantor Holdings PLC

-Aquis Stock Exchange Aquis Stock Exchange: Updated Announcement of application for admission to the AQSE Growth Market 29-Nov-2021 / 07:00 GMT/BST
+Aquis Stock Exchange Aquis Stock Exchange: updated announcement of application for admission to the AQSE growth market 03-Dec-2021 / 07:00 GMT/BST

 -----------------------------------------------------------------------------------------------------------------------